 Men who have entrapped pudendal nerves (pudendal nerve entrapment) commonly complain about urinary problems such as urgency or frequency.
-It is also reported that men often experience erectile dysfunction despite using traditional erectile dysfunction treatment.
-While in other cases, they also describe it by having a feeling of a lump in their pelvis or groin area, even though there are none.
+It is reported that men often experience erectile dysfunction despite using traditional erectile dysfunction treatment.
+While in other cases, they also describe it as having a feeling of a lump in their pelvis or groin area, even though there are none.

 In light of the different symptoms they experience, how can we determine if the pudendal nerve is entrapped?

 Pudendal neuralgia (also known as Alcock’s syndrome or Pudendal Canal Syndrome) is caused when the pudendal nerve is entrapped, compressed, or irritated, resulting in pain in the local region.
 The characterization is pain, swelling, and numbness in the pelvis or genital area.
 This happens when there is damage in the major nerve in the lower body or irritation, making it difficult to use the bathroom, have sex, or sit down.
 Experts believe this condition is rare, but it’s not clear how many people have it.

 Symptoms of Pudendal Neuralgia